 The Lawyer Assistance Program continues to grow at a pace that few would have predicted, while continuing to enhance the level of public protection and service to the membership of the State Bar of California.
-The Program will focus in 2008 on implementing important strategic initiatives.
+The Program will focus in 2009 on implementing important strategic initiatives.
 Priorities will include:

-- Regular collection of data for the outcomes study described earlier in this report. - A review by the Oversight Committee of existing quality assurance procedures and adoption of any new procedures necessary to assure continued high quality assurance. - An expansion of outreach strategies to include the new educational website described earlier in this report that will contain a variety of downloadable educational materials that will satisfy MCLE self-study requirements. - Facilitating successful completion of the LAP and ensuring a smooth transition by the participants into other activities that will bolster and support their continued recovery. - Identification of further operational efficiencies in order to slow the growth of expenditures while continuing to meet the growing demand for services. - Maintaining compliance with the strategic planning initiatives adopted by the Board of Governors pursuant to statutory mandate.
+- Regular collection of data for the outcomes study described earlier in this report. - A review by the Oversight Committee of existing quality assurance procedures and adoption of any new procedures necessary to assure continued high quality assurance. - An expansion of outreach strategies, including greater use of the new educational website (described earlier in this report) to enable access to a variety of downloadable educational materials that will satisfy MCLE self-study requirements. - Facilitating successful completion of the LAP by as many as 40 participants during 2009 and ensuring a smooth transition by these participants into other activities that will bolster and support their continued recovery. - Identification of further operational efficiencies in order to slow the growth of expenditures while continuing to meet the growing demand for services. - Maintaining compliance with the strategic planning initiatives adopted by the Board of Governors pursuant to statutory mandate.